Assistant or Associate Professor—Discipline Open /

-Assistant or Associate Director of Intergroup Relations (IGR)
+Assistant or Associate Director of Intergroup Relations (Intergroup Relations)

-Relations (IGR) program.
-The successful candidate must have formal training in IGR
+Relations Program.
+The successful candidate must have formal training in intergroup

-and, in addition to departmental responsibilities, will collaborate with
+relations and, in addition to departmental responsibilities, will collaborate with

-of IGR to help deliver Skidmore's minor in Intergroup Relations.
-Ph.D. required at
+the Director of Intergroup Relations to help deliver Skidmore's minor in intergroup

-For interested candidates, the following information provides more specific details about the IGR component of this position.
+For interested candidates, the following information provides more specific details about the Intergroup Relations component of this position.

-Primary teaching responsibilities will be within the candidate's home department or program; it is also expected that the candidate will teach at least one IGR-designated course per academic year.
+Primary teaching responsibilities will be within the candidate's home department or program; it is also expected that the candidate will teach at least one intergroup relations–designated course per academic year.

 Administrative responsibilities associated with this position include, but are not limited to:

-- Collaborating with the Director of IGR to provide leadership and vision around intergroup dialogue and social justice education programming for faculty, staff, and students on campus, as well as to foster dialogue opportunities in the surrounding community.
+- Collaborating with the Director of Intergroup Relations to provide leadership and vision around intergroup dialogue and social justice education programming for faculty, staff and students on campus, as well as to foster dialogue opportunities in the surrounding community.

-- Assisting with the development and expansion of our race-focused IGR curriculum to include other social identities.
+- Assisting with the development and expansion of our race-focused intergroup relations curriculum to include other social identities.

-- Providing support to IGR faculty/staff as well as peer-facilitators, advisees, and students.
+- Providing support to intergroup relations faculty/staff as well as peer-facilitators, advisees, and students.

-- Collaborating with the Director to monitor and assess the short and long-term impact of IGR on student learning.
+- Collaborating with the director to monitor and assess the short and long-term impact of intergroup relations on student learning.

 The successful candidate will meet the following qualifications: